India › Jaipur Hotels › Umaid Bhawan Review

 Nothing much within the immediate vicinity, but 500m away via the main road is the chaotic Collectorate Circle roundabout, with a few options nearby.

 - Icekraft Jaipur Banipark – Finest in the region by a mile for western meals such as burgers, waffles, and tacos.
 Ground floor of Crystal Mall, past Café Coffee Day.
-11-minute walk (900m).
+(900m).

 - No shops around the nearby streets, but a few along the main road about 150m away.
 Otherwise, head into the center of the Old City (see below).

-- A frenetic maze of shops, markets, traffic, and more traffic, the Old City is both fascinating and frustrating to wander about.
+- City Palace – A frenetic maze of shops, markets, traffic, and more traffic, the Old City is both fascinating and frustrating to wander about.
 In the center, the City Palace (open daily from 9 am to 5.30 pm) is a marvelous example of Mughal and Rajasthani architecture, and is packed with courtyards, gardens, and museums.
-The nearest entrance to the Old City, Chandpole Gate, is about 2.5km (10-minute drive) from the guesthouse, while the City Palace is about 4.5km (19-minute drive).
+The nearest entrance to the Old City, Chandpole Gate, is about 2.5 km from the guesthouse, while the City Palace is about 5 km.
 Both are best accessed by auto-rickshaw.

 - Hawa Mahal – This 18th-century sandstone summer palace features 953 windows which let in cool breezes during the summer, and allowed the Royalty to view the streets below without being seen.
 Visit early morning to watch the sun’s rays filter through the latticework.
-21-minute drive (6km).
+(6 km).

 Umaid Bhawan – The Hotel